excoffierleonard/mc_stack/README.md

 ## Todo

 - Implement a backup mechanism using duplicacy
-- Migrate everything to rust, the static web files, and the shell scripts
+- Migrate everything to rust, the static web files may be converted to webassembly

 ## Notes

 - The service runs on `0.0.0.0:8080`
-- All stack management operations are performed through shell scripts in the `scripts/` directory
-- Ensure all scripts in the `scripts/` directory are executable (`chmod +x scripts/*.sh`)